 “Source” should be understood from its common meaning “from which something originates or can be obtained”.
 The two definitions relating to GRs and Associated TK simply provide a non-exhaustive list of from where GRs or Associated TK may have been sourced.

 The definition for traditional knowledge is still under discussion within the IGC, as part of the traditional knowledge track of the negotiations and is yet to be agreed, though, in my view, there has been some convergence of views reflected in recent discussions.
 Nor have any definitions been agreed at the international level in other processes, leaving it to national interpretation.
 Pending agreement on this matter in the IGC, it is proposed not to define the term at this time and leave it to national interpretation.

+The term confidential information has been included to clarify that such information includes traditional knowledge that is sacred, secret or culturally sensitive.

 ARTICLE 3